wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

 ## TL;DR Summary

-Protractor was written by the team who created the Angular testing framework so they can automate its testing.
+Protractor was written by the team within Google who created the <a target="_blank" href="https://www.wikiwand.com/en/Angular_(web_framework)">Angular testing framework</a> in order to automate its testing.
 Unlike traditional static HTML, client browsers running Angular apps <strong>dynamically generates HTML</strong> and JavaScript on the fly.
 Protractor adds "accessors" to Angular models, bindings, ng-options, and finding elements inside ng-repeat.
 Since static or generated on the client, HTML is stored in a DOM (Document Object Model) web browsers maintain for each session.